Ammoru: Plot

 When an epidemic torments a village, the priests suggest people to conduct a fair and worship the goddess Ammoru.
 On the festival night, an old lady visits the premises and asks the women there for prasadam, only one kind-natured young woman offers it.
-Later that night, the old lady visits the house of the young woman with a potion she made of neem leaves and instructs her to sprinkle it in front of all the houses in the village to end the epidemic.
-The old lady promises to stay in the house until she returns.
-The woman leaves with the potion, but half way through remembers she did not provide food to the guest and returns to do so.
-When she returns and accidentally sees through the window, she finds the old lady sitting inside the house majestically as the goddess Ammoru.
-Realizing that old lady is the goddess herself and remembering the promise she made, the young woman hoping to keep the goddess there forever to protect the village and its people, commits suicide by jumping into a well.
+Later that night, the old lady visits the house of the said young woman with a potion made of neem leaves and instructs her to sprinkle it in front of all the houses in the village to end the epidemic.
+The old lady promises to stay and see the house until she returns.
+The woman leaves with the potion but half way through remembers that she did not provide food to the guest and returns to do so.
+When she returns and accidentally sees through the window, she finds the old lady sitting inside the house majestically as the goddess herself.
+Realizing that old lady is the goddess and remembering the promise she made, the young woman hoping to keep the goddess there forever to protect the village and its people, commits suicide by jumping into a well.
 The goddess, now obliged to stay there permanently, turns into an idol, around which a temple gets built.

-Later, Bhavani, an ardent devotee of the goddess Ammoru, informs the police about Ghorakh, a sorcerer who kills a young girl by burying her alive, and gets him arrested.
+Later, Bhavani, an ardent devotee of the goddess, informs the police about Ghorakh, a sorcerer who kills a young girl by burying her alive, and gets him arrested.
 As an act of revenge, Ghorakh's sister Leelamma and her family torture Bhavani.
 In one of their attempts, Bhavani is married to Ghorakh's nephew Surya, a kind-hearted doctor.
-When Surya leaves for the USA on a business trip leaving his wife, Leelamma tries to kill Bhavani with the help of Leelamma's creditor.
-Goddess Ammoru then descends again, she kills Leelamma's creditor and takes the form of a little girl (Papa) to protect Bhavani.
-She tortures Leelamma, her husband, and her daughter in retaliation.
-Leelamma's servant realizes that Papa is Ammoru and stays loyal to her.
-When Surya returns to India after his American business, Leelamma alleges that Bhavani is involved in an illicit relationship by framing her with another man in their bedroom.
+When Surya visits the US on a business trip leaving behind his wife, Leelamma tries to kill her with the help of Leelamma's creditor.
+The Goddess then descends again, she klls Leelamma's creditor and takes the form of a young girl (Papa) and takes job as a servant in Bhavani's house to protect her.
+There she tortures Leelamma, her husband, and their daughter in retaliation.
+Leelamma's elder male servant, Chidambaram, realizes that Papa is the goddess and stays loyal to her.
+When Surya returns to India after his American business, Leelamma alleges that Bhavani is involved in an illicit affair by framing her with another man in their bedroom.
 But Papa switches Leelama's daughter in the place of Bhavani.
-The daughter is married off to that man by Ammoru.
+The daughter is married off to that man.